ibm-garage-dach/cloud-native-bootcamp-iks/lab-01-docker.md

 **Congratulations, you have done your first steps with Docker.**

-Optional Lab
+Optional Lab 1

-If you want to build your own image you can checkout the **/node_docker** folder in this repository and build your own based on a simple Node.JS sample (look into the README for some hints).
+If you want to build your own image you can checkout the **/node_docker** folder in this repository and build + test your own based on a simple Node.JS sample (look into the README for some hints).

+Optional Lab 2

+As additional challenge push your node image to the IBM Cloud Image Registry.
+For this we may need to extend your IAM policies.